lvgl/lvgl/docs/overview/style-props.rst

 line_color
 ~~~~~~~~~~

-Set the color fo the lines.
+Set the color of the lines.

 .. raw:: html